IRCd: Z-line

-A Z-line or zap line (also written Z:line) is similar to a K-line, but applied to a client's IP address range, and is considered to be used in extreme cases.
+A Z-line or zap line (also written Z:line) is similar to a K-line, but applied to a client's IP address range, and is intended to be used in extreme cases.
 Because a Z-line does not have to check usernames (identd) or resolved hostnames, it can be applied to a user before they send any data at all upon connection.
 Therefore, a Z-line is more efficient and uses fewer resources than a K-line or G-line when banning large numbers of users.

 In some IRC daemons such as ircd-hybrid, this is called a D-line (deny line) or an X-line.

 Z-lines are sometimes stored in the configuration file of the IRCd, although some networks, who handle lines through the IRC services, prefer to have them stored in their service's configuration files.
 Whenever a Z-lined person attempts to connect to the IRC network, either the services or the IRC daemon will automatically disconnect the client, often displaying a message explaining the reasoning behind the ban.

 Z-lines are a variant of K-lines, which work in much the same way.
 Most Z-lines are "awarded" to people who abuse the network as a whole (on smaller networks, these are more frequently issued for isolated incidents).